 3. Who doesn't love picnics?
 Connect with nature and enjoy our picnic grounds near the building or alongside the Trinity River or on the overlook trail with an elevated view of the wetland ponds and city of Dallas skyline.

 4. Our indoor (air conditioned!) exhibit hall.
-See native animals like Jeremiah the bull frog, fish, lizards, snakes, turtles and more.
+See native animals like turtles and more.

 5. Experience a piece of the largest hardwood bottomland urban forest in the United States.
 Our center is a gateway to the 6000-acre Great Trinity Forest in South Dallas.
-Tall Cotton woods, Black willows, American elms and native Pecans abound.
-A stop at our amphitheater situated near a giant, old pecan tree is a perfect place for storytelling and a snack.
+Tall cottonwoods, black willows, American elms and native pecans abound.

 6. See native grasses on our restored prairie and throughout the 120 acres.

 7. Volunteer opportunities.
-Come help out every second Saturday of the month for our habitat restoration days.
+Come help out most second Saturdays of the month for our habitat restoration days.

 8. See pollinators at work.
-Visit our six colonies of bee hives, taste our local honey, relax in the butterfly garden and watch hummingbirds and butterflies busy at work.
+Visit our butterfly garden and watch hummingbirds and other pollinators busy at work.

 10. Take a conservation class.
 Get involved in your local community and educate yourself on environmental issues affecting your back yard.
 From water conservation to bird migration, come explore.